Whether you are new to rocking your natural 4C curls or have been going about it for a while, one thing is for certain...

 Washing your hair should feel like a breeze.

-And the tips provided here are simply meant to uncomplicate the process, to enhance your experience for the best day of the week ...WASH DAY!
+The tips provided here are simply meant to enhance your experience for the best day of the week...WASH DAY!